Applying the Polynomial Maximization Method to Estimate ARIMA Models with Asymmetric Non-Gaussian Innovations: Conclusions

 \section{Conclusions}

-We adapt the second-order Polynomial Maximisation Method to estimate ARIMA models with asymmetric non-Gaussian innovations.
-The paper develops theoretical foundations in the time-series setting, proving consistency and asymptotic normality and deriving analytical expressions for relative efficiency vis-à-vis classical estimators.
-We design an efficient Newton--Raphson algorithm with analytical gradients and Hessians.
+In this paper, we bridge classical estimation theory and computational data science by adapting the second-order Polynomial Maximisation Method to estimate ARIMA models with asymmetric non-Gaussian innovations.
+We develop rigorous theoretical foundations in the time-series setting, proving consistency and asymptotic normality, and deriving analytical expressions for relative efficiency vis-à-vis classical estimators.
+Furthermore, we design a highly efficient Newton--Raphson algorithm with analytical gradients and Hessians, ensuring the method's computational scalability.

 Large-scale Monte Carlo experiments (over 128{,}000 simulations) show that PMM2 reduces estimator variance by 30--48\% for non-Gaussian distributions compared with OLS, CSS, and Gaussian MLE.
 Crucially, under Gaussian innovations PMM2 retains classical efficiency, unlike robust M-estimators that lose precision even when the model is correctly specified.
 Empirical findings confirm the quadratic relationship between efficiency gains and residual skewness, and they hold across various ARIMA configurations and sample sizes from moderate upward.